yassinessadi/mastadon-data-hadoop-airflow-hbase/README.md

 sudo apt update
 sudo apt upgrade
 sudo vim
+# to exit from vim use without save:
+Echap + :q!
+# to save & exit use
+echap + :wq
+for more help using vim please check: echap + :h
 ```

 After you've set up the WSL environment, make sure to install the dependencies :